-In addition, MKS accomplished the following in 2017:
+In addition, MKS accomplished the following in 2018:

-Sales for 2017 were a record \$1.92 billion, an increase of 30% from \$1.47 billion in 2016 on a pro forma basis (i.e. assuming the acquisition of Newport occurred on January 1, 2016), driven by strong sales to our semiconductor customers, as well as customers in the industrial manufacturing and life and health sciences markets;

-- in our historic business, now referred to as our Vacuum and Analysis Division, sales grew by 38% over 2016 to a record \$1.2 billion, led by very strong sales to our semiconductor customers, which increased nearly 50% from 2016; - sales in our Light and Motion Division, the historic Newport business, were \$709 million, an increase of 18% from \$602 million in 2016 on a proforma basis, driven by both sales to semiconductor customers as well as industrial manufacturing customers; - net income increased to \$339.1 million in 2017 from \$104.8 million in 2016, or 224%; - earnings per share increased to \$6.16 in 2017 from \$1.94 in 2016, or 218%; - we continued to work diligently on integrating Newport and exiting 2017, fully realized our cost synergy commitment with over \$40 million in annualized cost synergies; - we continued to execute on our strategy to delever our balance sheet and significantly reduce our interest cost by successfully re-pricing our term loan for a third time during the year, as well as voluntarily pre-paying \$225 million of principal; - we returned \$38 million to MKS shareholders in cash dividends; and - we continued integrating the sales function to support cross selling of products from both Divisions.
+- sales were a record \$2.1 billion, an increase of 8% from \$1.9 billion in 2017, driven by strong sales to our semiconductor customers, specifically during the first half of the year, as well as customers in our advanced markets; - sales in our Vacuum and Analysis Division grew by 4% over 2017 to \$1.3 billion, driven by strong sales to our semiconductor customers during the first half of 2018 and sales to our advanced markets' customers throughout the year; sales in our Light and Motion Division were \$814 million, an increase of 15% from \$709 million in 2017, driven by both sales to our semiconductor customers as well as our industrial manufacturing customers; - net income increased to \$393 million in 2018 from \$339 million in 2017, or 16%; - diluted net income per share increased to \$7.14 in 2018 from \$6.16 in 2017, or 16%; - we returned \$42 million to MKS shareholders in cash dividends; and - · we continued integrating the sales function to support cross selling of products from both of our Divisions.

-2017 Compensation Outcomes
+2018 Compensation Outcomes

 Our executive compensation program is designed to reward our Named Executive Officers for performance and to align their interests with those of our shareholders.
-As a result of our strong financial results in 2017, our Named Executive Officers received 200% of their target variable cash compensation tied to non-GAAP operating income and 121% of their target performance-based equity compensation tied to non-GAAP cash flow from operations.
+As a result of our strong financial results in 2018, our Named Executive Officers, other than Mr. Werth, received 103% of their target variable cash compensation tied to non-GAAP operating income and 102% of their target performance-based equity compensation tied to non-GAAP cash flow from operations.
+Mr. Werth received 180% of his target variable cash compensation and 102% of his target performance-based equity compensation, both tied to the same financial performance metrics described above.
 We believe these financial performance metrics are important to our shareholders because each is an indicator of how well we manage the operations and capital of our Company.
-The Company performance portion of variable cash compensation for all of our executive officers other than Mr. Werth was tied to the financial performance of our Company as a whole.
-The Company performance portion of variable cash compensation for Mr. Werth, who heads up our Light and Motion Division, was tied to the financial performance of our Light and Motion Division.
+In 2018, the variable cash compensation for all of our executive officers, other than Mr. Werth, was tied to the financial performance of our Company as a whole.
+The variable cash compensation for Mr. Werth, who headed up our Light and Motion Division, was tied to the financial performance of our Light and Motion Division.